Kamov Ka-50: Development

 Following initial flight testing and system tests, the Council ordered the first batch of helicopters in 1990.
 The attack helicopter was first described publicly as the "Ka-50" in March 1992 at a symposium in the United Kingdom.
 The helicopter was unveiled at the Mosaeroshow '92 at Zhukovskiy in August 1992.
 The following month, the second production example made its foreign debut at the Farnborough Airshow, where it was displayed with an image of a werewolf on its rudder—gaining the popular nickname "Werewolf".
 The fifth prototype, painted black, played the title role in the movie Чёрная акула (Black Shark), which made the Ka-50 known by its current nickname.

 In November 1993, four production helicopters were flown to the Army Aviation Combat Training Centre at Torzhok to begin field trials.
-The president of the Russian Federation authorized the fielding of the Ka-50 with the Russian Army on 28 August 1995.
+The president of the Russian Federation authorized the fielding of the Ka-50 with the Russian Ground Forces (army) on 28 August 1995.
 The collapse of the Soviet Union led to a severe drop in defense procurement.
 This resulted in only a dozen Ka-50s delivered, instead of the planned several hundred to replace the Mil Mi-24.

 The single-seat configuration was considered undesirable by NATO.
 The first two Ka-50 prototypes had false windows painted on them, which successfully misled the first western reports of the aircraft in the mid-1980s, to the point of some analysts even concluding that its primary mission was as an air superiority aircraft for hunting and killing NATO attack helicopters, an alarming but expected Soviet move by NATO planners following the recent J-CATCH program evaluation.